Everest Base Camp

 Return transfers from Kathmandu airport to your hotel

-Two nights hotel accommodation in Kathmandu (nights of 20th April and 2nd May)
+Two nights hotel accommodation in Kathmandu (at the start and end of your trip)

 Domestic return flights from Kathmandu to Lukla